 What's the situation in Homs today?
 What kind of damage has been done to your city?

-Over 60 percent of the city has been destroyed.
-There's just a few neighbourhoods with a few streets left and that's it.
+Over sixty percent of the city has been destroyed.
+There's just a few neighborhoods with a few streets left, and that's it.
 Everybody is now living in the remaining parts.
-You have these destroyed neighbourhoods circling around the remains of the liveable places, which are cut off from each other with barricades so it's not easy to move around any more.
+You have these destroyed neighborhoods circling around the remains of the livable places, which are cut off from one another with barricades, so it's not easy to move around any more.